Tulsa Shock: 2010: Relocation

-Tough times (2010–2014)
+2010–2014: Tough times

 The Shock team that moved to Tulsa was much different than what investors thought they were purchasing.
 Detroit's four best players did not make the move to Tulsa.
 Cheryl Ford decided to sit out due to lingering injuries and eventually left the WNBA to play overseas.
 Taj McWilliams-Franklin signed a free agent contract with New York.
 Deanna Nolan, like Ford, left the WNBA to play in Russia.
 Katie Smith, who was believed to be contracted with the Shock (which only turned out to be a verbal agreement), signed with Washington.
 Along with all the absences, new head coach and general manager Nolan Richardson had his own ideas about what he wanted the roster to look like and by the middle of the 2010 season, there were no Detroit players left on the team.

 Richardson's first draft pick, Amanda Thompson, was a bust; she only played seven games (no starts) and was waived only a month into the season.
 Another key signing, fallen Olympic track star Marion Jones, turned out to be less than hoped for as well; she hadn't played a meaningful basketball game since her days at North Carolina 13 years earlier.

 A lack of continuity plagued the team; at times it seemed Richardson made roster moves on a game-to-game basis.
 The players also found it difficult to adjust to Richardson's frenetic "40 minutes of hell" style.
 The Shock finished with an awful 6–28 record, dead last in the league.
 They missed the playoffs for the first time since 2002 in Detroit.
 Losing valuable players and getting off to a bad start meant the Shock qualified for the draft lottery, and they were awarded the number two pick in the 2011 Draft.

 The Shock selected 19-year-old Australian center Liz Cambage with hopes to build a successful team around her.
 The team also signed veteran and one of the original WNBA players, Sheryl Swoopes.
 The roster changes were not enough, however, and after the team started the season with a dreadful 1-10 record, head coach Richardson stepped down.
 Assistant coach Teresa Edwards took his place on an interim basis.
 Jones was waived a few days later.
 Things did not improve for the Shock, who entered the All-Star break with a 1–14 record.
 Later in the season, the Shock set a new mark for futility when they embarked on a 20-game losing streak, the longest losing streak in the history of the WNBA.

 In 2012, the misery continued as the team began the season 1–11, going on to finish 9–25.
 The team would finish with slightly better records of 11-23 in 2013 and 12-22 in 2014.